-The normal rule of thumb for survival is that you can only go three days without water.
-However, the actual time can vary depending on whether you’re in an extremely hot or cold environment or whether you’re exerting yourself and sweating it out faster than you can put it in.
+The rule of thumb for survival is that you can only go three days without water.
+However, the actual time can vary depending on whether you’re in an extremely hot or cold environment, or whether you’re exerting yourself and sweating it out faster than you can put it in.

 You could end up being lucky and last for more than a week, but do you want to take the chance?
-If it rains, and you’re in a survival situation, you probably won’t think twice about licking up rainwater.
+If it rain falls from the sky, and you’re in a desperate survival situation, you won’t think twice about licking up that rainwater.

 Truth is, you can drink rain water.
 But, how safe is it?
 Wouldn’t it be nice if you could store rainwater ahead of time for future emergencies?